FBoyles/3dsig/README.md

 conda update conda-build
 ```

-If for whatever reason you don't have conda build, you can install it by running:
+If you don't have conda build, you can install it by running:
 ```
 conda install conda-build
 ```